 Taking your dog along can make the family vacation more fun for everyone, if you plan carefully.
 Here are some trip tips to make traveling with your dog enjoyable.

-- Health Checks.
-Bring your dog to the veterinarian for a checkup before going on an extended trip.
-Make sure all his vaccinations are up-to-date; take shot records with you.
+- Bring your dog to the veterinarian for a checkup before going on an extended trip.
+Make sure all their vaccinations are up-to-date, and take their shot records with you.
 Health certifications are required for airline travel.
 Ask your veterinarian if your dog is in proper mental and physical shape to travel.
 Remember that not all dogs will enjoy going on a trip.

-- To keep your dog healthy as you travel, bring along a supply of his regular food.
-Don’t forget bottled water and be sure to bring any medications he needs.
+- To keep your dog healthy as you travel, bring along a supply of their regular dog food.
+Don’t forget bottled water and be sure to bring any medications your pet needs.

 - Be prepared for an emergency.
 Find the number of the nearest 24-hour veterinary emergency hospital and program it into your cell phone, along with the office and emergency number for your regular veterinarian (in case the veterinarians need to speak with each other).
 That way, if there’s a situation where your dog needs medical attention, you are prepared with the necessary information on hand.

 A dog crate is an excellent way to keep your dog safe in the car and is required for airline travel.
 It can also keep your pet from getting into trouble in a hotel or at your host’s home.
 Crates are available from most pet supply stores.
 Stock the crate you choose with dog essentials, such as a orthopedic dog crate pad, a favorite dog toy, and a dog water bottle, and your pet is ready to go.

 Look for these features when purchasing a dog crate: